A review of Raddison Blu Azuri in Mauritius.

-The Raddison Blu Azuri had four different restaurants, however most packages are limited to the main restaurant LE COMPTOIR.
+The Raddison Blu Azuri had four different restaurants, however, most packages are limited to the main restaurant LE COMPTOIR.

 Overlooking the pool, this restaurant (and it’s bar CYAN) was the place we spent most of our time during the rainiest week of holiday ever experienced by the locals.

-LE COMPTOIR offered us a endless buffet of food throughout the day – including fruit, yoghurt, ham, cheese, pastry, a bread station, as well as a good selection of hot foods and local Mauritian fare.
+LE COMPTOIR offered us an endless buffet of food throughout the day – including fruit, yoghurt, ham, cheese, pastry, a bread station, as well as a good selection of hot foods and local Mauritian fare.

-And CYAN offered a vast selection of cocktails – most of which were rum based, a few local beers (delicious) and a selection of wines (imported from SA)
+And CYAN offered a vast selection of cocktails – most of which were rum-based, a few local beers (delicious) and a selection of wines (imported from SA)

 So what do you do when its raining every hour of every day and you have no transport?
-Well if your us and you’ve gone all inclusive – You eat.
+Well if your us and you’ve gone all-inclusive – You eat.
 And you drink.
 And that’s exactly what we did.